A fussy cut is a piece of fabric that's been cut to target a specific area of a print, rather than cutting the yardage into random pieces.

 Some quilters like to construct a window template to help them visualize and target the cut.
 Two window templates are visible in the photo.
 Each template has an open inner area (the window) that is used to target the print.
 The outer area of each template is 1/4" from the inner window's shape and represents the seam allowance.

 - Cut a template the unfinished size of the shape from card stock or another rigid material.

 - Mark 1/4" inward from the outer line and cut out to reveal the window.
 A craft knife is helpful.

-- Position the template on fabric.
-Once it's positioned correctly use a non-permanent pencil or marker to draw lines along the window's inside edges -- the finished portion of the patch.
+- Position the template on the fabric.
+Once it's positioned correctly use a non-permanent pencil or marker to draw lines along the window's inside edges— the finished portion of the patch.